-FAN LED: When this LED is lit, it indicates that a fan has failed or is operating too slowly.
+FAN LED: When this LED is lit, it indicates that a hot-swap fan or power-supply fan has failed or is operating too slowly.
 A failing fan can also cause the OVER TEMP LED to be lit.

 VRM LED: When this LED is lit, it indicates that a VRM on the microprocessor tray has failed.